 - Bloating, fluid build-up or swelling in the abdomen

 - Enlarged liver or spleen

 Limiting certain risk factors and taking proactive measures can decrease the incidence of liver cancer.
-To reduce the risk of the disease, men and women should limit alcohol and tobacco use, maintain a healthy weight, engage in physical activity, treat cirrhosis and other diseases that increase risk in the early stages, and avoid exposure to certain chemicals and toxins.
+To reduce the risk of the disease, men and women should limit alcohol and tobacco use, maintain a healthy weight, treat cirrhosis and other diseases that increase risk in the early stages, and avoid exposure to certain chemicals and toxins.
 It is also important to prevent contact with the hepatitis B and C virus.
 The hepatitis B virus vaccination is recommended for all infants, children, and high-risk adults.